SnappyJumper/Measure-Up/README.md

 * #FFFFFF for the heading text

-* #000000 for the boarders and the main body text
+* #000000 for the borders and the main body text

 * #4A5123 for the background colour of the header and footer.
 Also in the box shadow colour of the workspace on larger screens.